hwdeboer1977/midnight-polisZK/docs/walkthroughs.md

 ```

 The relay runs from the opening already in memory — the download-and-re-upload
 round trip existed only because two panels could not talk to each other.

-You get
-the **claim bundle** to hand over, and the opening as a backup.
+**Nothing has to be collected from the employee first, and nothing is sent to
+them afterwards.** Every field of the attestation is already the employer's: the
+final period and slot from `payeeFor`, the months worked counted from the same
+place, the nonce derived from the payroll passphrase.
+The claimant assembles
+their own proof from the tree you just published.

-**Rebuild their claim bundle** stays available on the row whenever a termination
+**Publish their claim tree** stays on the row whenever a termination exists, for
-exists, not only after a failure: a bundle goes stale when the fund coin it names
-is spent by an earlier claimant, and that is not a failure of anything.
+when the publish half fails on its own — the attestation is write-once and
+lands regardless, while publishing is permissionless and can be redone by anyone
+at any time.
+It needs the payroll passphrase and **no file**: the opening is
+rebuilt, not found.

 ## What an employee does